Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

-This documentation and every page it contains is published under the terms of the `Creative Commons Attribution 3.0 license (CC-BY-3.0) ( https://tldrlegal.com/license/creative-commons-attribution-(cc) )`, with attribution to "Juan Linietsky, Ariel Manzur and the Godot community".
+This documentation and every page it contains is published under the terms of the `Creative Commons Attribution 3.0 license (CC-BY-3.0) ( https://tldrlegal.com/license/creative-commons-attribution-(cc) )`, with attribution to "Juan Linietsky, Ariel Manzur and the Pandemonium community".

 By contributing to the documentation on the GitHub repository, you agree that your changes are distributed under this license.